diamonddelt/aws-solutions-architect-associate-prep/ec2/notes.md

     1. `curl/wget http://169.254.169.254/latest/meta-data/`
     2. You need to remember that the IP address is considered an `instance's METADATA, NOT USERDATA`
 3. You cannot launch an EBS-optimized EC2 instance with the root volume `encrypted`.
 You would need to make a snapshot of the root volume after the instance is already created, and use the `option to encrypt the snapshot`.
 Then, create a new instance with that encrypted, snapshotted volume.
+4. `Termination protection is disabled by default` - you must turn that on
+5. The `default action for a roob EBS volume` is to be `deleted when the instance is terminated`
+6. EBS `root` volumes for `DEFAULT AMIs` cannot be encrypted, but custom AMIs can encrypt the root volume.
+A default AMI is one of the pre-provided AWS flavors, such as AWS Linux or AWS Ubuntu HVM.
+If you add an additional volume to a `DEFAULT AMI`, you can encrypt that.